jojozhuang/jojozhuang.github.io/_posts/2016-11-08-converting-web-app-to-desktop-app-with-electron.md

 ```
 Output on Ubuntu.
 One executable file, one deb installer file and one unpacked folder.
 ![MIME Type](/public/pics/2016-11-08/buildubuntu.png)
-Click on the executable file, run 2048.
+Click on installer file(2048_1.0.0_amd64.deb) to install this app on Ubuntu, then run it.
 Notice, we have the icon on dock and correct menu on the top.
 ![MIME Type](/public/pics/2016-11-08/uiubuntu.png)

 ## 5. Source Files